A New Partnership…

 Through this partnership, we’ll be offering a “no-touch” integration.
 That means that businesses who use Zenefits’ payroll software will be able to offer a Human Interest 401(k) or 403(b) to their employees without any manual work that’s involved in managing a company’s retirement plan, such as updating contributions amounts, sending out compliance notifications, etc. Read more here.

 “This integration will make it easy for nonprofits and businesses under the Zenefits umbrella to seamlessly access a great retirement savings plan.
 Our plans outcompete other those of other firms, not only on affordability but also in terms of the plan’s customizability, flexibility, and the quality of our service.
-Human Interest provides support for both employees and admins, delivers an easy-to-use interface, and even comes with personalized investment advice for each employee,” said Rakesh Mahajan, Head of Partnerships at Human Interest.
+Human Interest provides support for both employees and admins, delivers an easy-to-use interface, and even comes with built-in investment advice with personalized features for each employee,” said Rakesh Mahajan, Head of Partnerships at Human Interest.

 …to Serve America’s Small and Medium-Sized Businesses